ValeriiMal/proginmind.io/src/pages/articles/2019-03-01---Integration-Popup-Implementation/index.md

 ### Url

 Every third party OAuth API provides documentation of how to construct correct URL for auth flow.
 One of the main query parameters should be called `redrect_uri`.
-[There](https://developers.google.com/identity/protocols/OAuth2UserAgent) is Google's OAuth flow URL parameters documented.
+<a href="https://developers.google.com/identity/protocols/OAuth2UserAgent" target="_blank">There</a> is Google's OAuth flow URL parameters documented.
 Check Step 2 -> OAuth Endpoints tab.

 So URL for the newly opened popup can be like this: